 An integral member of the Fish & Richardson litigation team, James played a critical role in helping win the dismissal of active multidistrict litigation (MDL) cases against defendant clients in cases involving commercial printing plate patents on the grounds that the plaintiff lacked subject matter jurisdiction due to improper assignment of patent rights.

 James has extensive research experience and has written several articles on silicon carbide semiconductor properties and solar cell absorber materials.
-While in college, James participated in the Langley Aerospace Research Student Scholars (LARSS) program at NASA, which was designed to bridge the gap between academic concepts and real-world experience.
+While in college, James participated in the Langley Aerospace Research Student Scholars program at NASA, which was designed to bridge the gap between academic concepts and real-world experience.
 As a program participant, he studied noninvasive techniques to measure blood oxygenation levels in the brain by simulation.

 In his spare time, James enjoys cycling and cheering on the University of Nebraska volleyball team.